Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 What does it mean to be KYC compliant?

 KYC compliance requires companies to collect and verify specific pieces of information provided by customers.
-These pieces of information often include the individual’s full name, date of birth, and address, but may also include their Social Security number (SSN) or other identifying information, depending on the company’s risk tolerance, type of transaction, and more.
+These KYC compliance requirements are generally pieces of information like the individual’s full name, date of birth, and address, but may also include their Social Security number (SSN) or other identifying information, depending on the company’s risk tolerance, type of transaction, and more.

 To remain compliant, companies also need to obtain this data from verified sources such as passports, ID cards, or driver’s licenses — either in person or via a secure KYC platform online.
 Failure to collect and record this data can lead to fines or other penalties if they’re found to be significantly negligent.